NKI-AI/direct/paper.md

 DIRECT has been used for MRI Reconstruction result submissions in the fastMRI challenge  [@fastmri2021] and the Multi-Coil MRI Reconstruction challenge [@beauferris2020multichannel].

 ## Publications
-Papers using DIRECT:

-* @yiasemis2021deep (presented in SPIE Medical Imaging Conference 2022)
-* @yiasemis2021recurrent (to be presented in CVPR Conference 2022)
+Papers using DIRECT include @yiasemis2021deep (presented in SPIE Medical Imaging Conference 2022) and @yiasemis2021recurrent (to be presented in CVPR Conference 2022).

 # References